mahmoodlab/MIL-Lab/README.md

 [Arxiv](https://arxiv.org/abs/2506.09022)

-This project aims to provide a collection of high-quality, pre-trained MIL models for various applications, making it easier for researchers to leverage state-of-the-art MIL architectures.
+This project aims to provide a collection of high-quality, pre-trained multiple instance learning (MIL) models for various applications, making it easier for researchers to leverage state-of-the-art MIL architectures.

 We're currently preparing the models and comprehensive documentation for release.
 We're targeting July 15th, 2025, to coincide with the ICML conference.